Razeeman/Android-SimpleShoppingList/README.md

 # Simple Shopping List

 Simple app that saves shopping items.
 Add new items or choose from recently used.
+Tap to add, swipe to delete.
 Assign different colors.
 Items can be sorted by name and grouped by color.
 There is also a night mode.

 ## Technology stack
 - Kotlin